AnkitaTandon/Password-safe/README.md

 ## Screenshots

-## Outcome or objective
+## Outcome or Objective

-•	Secure data & information from unauthorized access and thus maintains the confidentiality.
+>- Secure data & information from unauthorized access and thus maintains the confidentiality.
-•	Multiple users can store multiple passwords.
+>- Multiple users can store multiple passwords.
-• Two step verification.
+>- Two step verification.
-•	One Master key for all passwords of a user, reducing the load of remembrance.
+>- One Master key for all passwords of a user, reducing the load of remembrance.
-•	Simple, quick and efficient.
+>- Simple, quick and efficient.

 ## Contribute
 1. Add in more details of the user and store the details in secure manner